 You can use videos to keep current customers engaged and help them get the most out of your product.
 Evernote, for example, uses tutorial videos on its website, social media pages, and mobile platform to help its customers fully understand and maximize the company’s suite of tools.

 Likewise, videos can make your customers aware of underused features or highlight other services they may not yet be taking advantage of.
 For example, our client Adestra, an email marketing platform, used a testimonial video to highlight its spectacular customer support service.
-This helps to remind customers that Adestra is there to help them should they experience any issues.
+This reminds customers that Adestra is there to help them should they experience any issues.

 In a world where capturing consumer attention is priced at a premium, video may be the missing piece in your marketing mix.
 As long as you match your video production to your sales funnel, there is no better tool for generating awareness about your company, product, or service.